CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

  * The file _modules/extension-config/studio-extension-dependencies/pom.xml_ file contains the artifact _studio-hub-example_.
  * The file _modules/extension-config/studio-lib-extension-dependencies/pom.xml_ file contains the artifact _studio-hub-example_.
- * The rebuild Studio webapp is started with the additional plugin _Studio Hub Example_ (there won't be anything to see in the Studio library yet!).
+ * The rebuild Studio webapp is started with the additional plugin _Content Hub Example_ (there won't be anything to see in the Studio library yet!).
  * IDEA has the modules detected properly and you see the following structure: